 The vestibule door has a two-way zipper so you can open it a crack for added ventilation or to peek outside without having to open the door all the way.
 This provides additional privacy, a better sense of security at night, and weather protection.

 The interior of the Quarter Dome SL 1 is roomy, with room for a wide sleeping pad if you have one.
-There are two pockets in the rear corners for storing items up off the floor as well as two ceiling pockets which can be used to hold a headlamp or other small items.
+There are two pockets in the rear corners for storing items up off the floor as well as two ceiling pockets that can be used to hold a headlamp or other small items.
 Gear loops hanging from the inner tent seams provide still more storage, while vertical sidewalls provide an air of spaciousness.

 The floor is tapered with the greatest width at the “door-end” (31″) and the narrowest at the foot-end (25″), providing more than enough space to store your shoes, clothes, and the contents of your pack if you want to keep them inside the inner tent with you.
 The length of the inner tent is 83″ and the peak height is 39″, making it very easy to sit up in the tent or change clothes without giving yourself a black eye or punching a hole in the ceiling.